Founders Can Visit By Registering Below

 Founders/Habitat Creators should depart by 3:00 PM MST.

 What is this year’s agenda for Founder’s Day?

-Founders can explore the beautiful property by self-guided tours between 9:00AM–3:00PM MST.
+Founders/Habitat Creators can explore the beautiful property by self-guided tours between 9:00AM–3:00PM MST.
 No hiking or off-roading is allowed, as designated paths around the Refuge and Operations Complex must be used.
 Sanctuary staff will be positioned at various points along the designated paths to assist with any questions.
-Founders must also remain in their vehicles at all times except at the Operations Complex, or if otherwise permitted by Staff.
+Founders/Habitat Creators must also remain in their vehicles at all times except when otherwise permitted by Staff.

-Free light food options will be provided at the Operations Complex anytime between 10:00AM– 2:00PM MST, as well as the opportunity to chat with Sanctuary staff.
+Free light food options will be provided at the Welcome Point anytime between 10:00AM– 2:00PM MST, as well as the opportunity to chat with Sanctuary staff.
 Food will be inclusive of vegetarian and vegan options.